port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/examples.md

    </details>

+Make sure your [Lambda function configuration](#lambda) appears before your CloudFormation defintion in the `config.json`.

-Done! soon, you will be able to see any `Cloudformation Stacks`.
+Done! soon, you will be able to see any `CloudFormation Stacks`.